JacinthaDev/personalfullstack1/README.md

 This is a dynamic appointment scheduler that allows you to add appointments, edit, and delete.

 ## Lessons Learned:
-I learned how to grab information from the database and auto-populate it into another field.
+I learned how to use a form to update (PUT) information submitted by a different form.
+To do this I had to stop the default action of a form which is to GET regardless of which action you put on the form in the HTML.
 I also learned how to modify dates using the Javascript Date object.

 ## Examples:
 Take a look at similar projects!